fynnfluegge/codeqai/README.md

 - Python >= 3.9

-## 🔧 Installation
+## 📦 Installation

 ```
 pipx install codeqai
 ```
+> [!NOTE]
+> Some packages are not installed by default.
 At first usage it is asked to install faiss-cpu or faiss-gpu.
 Faiss-gpu is recommended if the hardware supports CUDA 7.5+.
-If local embeddings and llms are used it will be further asked to install sentence-transformers, instructor or llama.cpp later.
+> If local embeddings and llms are used it will be further asked to install sentence-transformers, instructor or llama.cpp.

 ## ⚙️ Configuration